 During individualized therapy, a client works with a mental health professional in private, one-on-one sessions that provide insight into the disease of addiction and increase self-knowledge and self-awareness.
 At Princeton Detox & Recovery Center, therapy is a collaborative process.
 We foster an environment where the therapist and client can work together without fear of judgment.

-Princeton Detox & Recovery Center clients are required to attend at least one individual therapy session each week.
-We structure individualized therapy to each client’s needs and rely on several therapeutic modalities, including:
+Princeton Detox & Recovery Center clients are required to attend at least one individual therapy session each week, in addition to several weekly group therapy sessions.
+We structure individualized therapy to each client’s personal needs and rely on several therapeutic modalities, including:

 - Cognitive behavioral therapy (CBT)